MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-server-endpoints.md

 ## Offboard servers
-You can offboard Windows Server, version 1803 and Windows 2019 in the same method available for Windows 10 client machines.
+You can offboard Windows Server (SAC), Windows Server 2019, and Windows Server 2019 Core edition in the same method available for Windows 10 client machines.

 For other server versions, you have two options to offboard servers from the service:
 - Uninstall the MMA agent